philipbaileynar/recipes/Shrimp-Pasta-With-Tomato-Sauce.md

 ---
-Title: Shrimp Pasta With Tomato Sauce
+title: Shrimp Pasta With Tomato Sauce
 ---

 * One 28 oz can of whole tomatoes (preferably san marzano)